OrvilleChomer/snowfall/README.md

 # snowfall
-JS Library that lets you easily add falling snow to your web page.
+JS Library that lets you easily add multiple layers of falling snow to your web page.